Fast. Court-Ready. Repeatable

 Preserve perishable evidence

-Capture a scene-representative friction coefficient (drag factor) along with time, distance, and motion before conditions change.
+Capture a scene-representative deceleration coefficient (drag factor) along with time, position, distance, and motion before conditions change.

 Quick to deploy